 In this article, we will look into a variety of feeding formats so you can understand which type or combination of foods will most positively affect your dog's health.

-Most of us are pretty familiar with kibble dog food, but knowing what it offers and how it’s made may help you decide if it’s the right choice for your pet.
+You are probably already familiar with kibble dog food, but knowing what it offers and how it’s made may help you decide if it’s the right choice for your pet.
 Kibble is a style of dog food that contains all of your pet’s necessary nutrition and is ground, formed into pellets and cooked.

 Being one of the most commonly fed food styles for pets, the variety of kibble formulas and processing styles are vast, but the final products yield similar benefits.